Accelerant Announces Entry into U.S. Market and Expansion of AM Best Group A- (Excellent) Rating

 Joe Zuk, President of ASIC, added, "We've recruited an extraordinarily talented team to lead Accelerant's U.S. business.
 Rich Koehler, John Willemsen, Hugh Burgess, and the rest of the team are seasoned insurance industry veterans, who will be significant contributors to the dual mandate of helping Accelerant build a market-leading business in the U.S. while enabling our MGA members' success."

 "We have long been active investors in the U.S. MGA market," said Sam Gaynor, Managing Director of Altamont.
 "Our team has a keen understanding of the need for Accelerant's approach of bringing differentiated technology, a seasoned, forward-thinking team, and well-capitalized, A- rated paper to best of breed MGAs.
-With our long-term investment horizon, we look forward to continuing to support Accelerant's growth in both the U.S., U.K. and Europe."
+With our long-term investment horizon, we look forward to continuing to support Accelerant's growth across the U.S., U.K. and Europe."

 About Accelerant Holdings